-Competency development is a strategic exercise that builds knowledge, skills, and behaviors essential to achieving individual and organizational success.
-These competencies include communication, problem-solving, leadership, and technical skills that ensure employees can fulfill their job roles and requirements.
+Competency development is a strategic approach to building knowledge, skills, and behaviors essential for individual and organizational success.
+These competencies, including communication, problem-solving, leadership, and technical expertise, enable employees to perform effectively and meet evolving role requirements.

-With rapid digital transformation underway, the need for such competencies is more urgent than ever—by 2030, nearly 40% of workers’ core skills are expected to change due to automation, AI, and emerging technologies.
+As digital transformation accelerates, the need for structured competency development has become increasingly critical.
+By 2030, nearly 40% of core workforce skills are expected to change due to automation, artificial intelligence, and emerging technologies.

 What is competency development?